 Bell and I went to revel in the festivities last night and had a great time.
 There is food and beer galore.
 The beer options are very limited though, just 2 Erdinger choices on tap- their Weizenbier (wheat beer) and Fischer’s Hell (lager).
 But they are served in big liter mugs (called masts) which makes them much more exciting than they otherwise are.

 The food selection was awesome and tasted great.
-Bell and I stuffed our faces with Schweinshaxe (pork knuckle), bratwurst and even threw in a suckling pork sandwhich to boot.
+Bell and I stuffed our faces with Schweinshaxe (pork knuckle), bratwurst and even threw in a suckling pork sandwich to boot.
 The pork knuckle was especially impressive for a festival.
-If you’re a fan of crackling you definitely will not be dissapointed with it.
+If you’re a fan of crackling you definitely will not be disappointed with it.
 And all of this food washes down amazingly with a huge glass of cold German beer.

 George’s Dock in the IFSC is filled with German stalls, including ones selling ginger bread and pretzels.
 There is also a German pretzel girl that comes around.
 Erdinger has not only imported German beer to Dublin, but German people as well.
 The troops are on the ground already!